Files / Other

 Document Introduction

-This strategic plan is formulated by the European Commission as the guiding framework for the implementation phase (2025-2027) of the EU's largest Research and Innovation (R&I) program—Horizon Europe.
-The plan aims to ensure that the EU's R&I investments precisely serve the purpose of addressing global challenges such as climate change, biodiversity loss, digital transformation, and population aging.
+This strategic plan is formulated by the European Commission as the guiding framework for the implementation phase (2025-2027) of Horizon Europe, the EU's largest Research and Innovation (R&I) program.
+The plan aims to ensure that the EU's R&I investments precisely serve to address global challenges such as climate change, biodiversity loss, digital transformation, and population aging.
 Centered around the European Green Deal and the Digital Decade agenda, it seeks to build a more resilient, competitive, and democratic Europe.

-Methodologically, this strategic plan is based on a comprehensive strategic plan analysis conducted by the European Commission and extensively incorporates consultation feedback from member states, associated countries, stakeholders, and the public, adopting a co-design approach.
+Methodologically, this strategic plan is based on a comprehensive strategic planning analysis conducted by the European Commission.
+It extensively incorporates consultation feedback from Member States, Associated Countries, stakeholders, and the public, adopting a co-design approach.
 The document particularly emphasizes the ongoing importance of open international cooperation.
-However, in light of geopolitical changes and security concerns, it also introduces a "Research Security" chapter, requiring necessary measures to protect the EU's strategic assets, interests, and security while maintaining openness.
+However, in light of geopolitical changes and security concerns, it also introduces a research security chapter, requiring necessary measures to protect the EU's strategic assets, interests, and security while maintaining openness.

-This strategic plan is not only an internal document guiding the formulation of Horizon Europe's work programs but also an important communication tool.
-It provides a clear overview of R&I priorities and funding opportunities for a broader audience within and outside the EU, including policymakers, private investors, potential applicants, and the public.
-Simultaneously, the plan emphasizes the importance of generating synergies with other EU funding programs and national R&I activities to maximize the overall impact of R&I investments on science, the economy, and society.
+This strategic plan is not only an internal document guiding the development of Horizon Europe's work programs but also a vital communication tool.
+It provides a clear overview of R&I priorities and funding opportunities for a broader audience both within and outside the EU, including policymakers, private investors, potential applicants, and the public.
+Simultaneously, the plan underscores the importance of generating synergies with other EU funding programs and national R&I activities to maximize the overall impact of R&I investments on science, the economy, and society.